yaloms/h-core-snapshot/README.md

 # H-Core Snapshot
-A conversation snapshot that keeps ChatGPT in execution mode.
-It prevents behavioral drift and unsolicited initiative in task-oriented conversations.
+A conversation snapshot that keeps ChatGPT in execution mode and prevents behavioral drift in task-oriented conversations.

 Access is provided via a private ChatGPT link.

 # Demo
 Same prompt.
 Two conversations.
+Default model
-Default ChatGPT drifts into explanation.
+LLM drifts into explanation.
 H-Core Snapshot executes the task.

 Prompt: